CarnegieHall/linked-data/README.md

 #### Data Structure

-How is CH's performance history represented as linked open data?
+How is the Carnegie Hall (CH) performance history represented as linked open data?
 Characteristics about CH performance events fall into two categories:
-1. Basic **information that applies to the entire event**.
+1. **Information that applies to the entire event**.
 2. **Information that applies to each presentation of a work** during an event (a *work performance*).

 The separation of a work performance from the event enables us to demonstrate context.
 Statements link performers to a specific work performance, rather than generically to an entire event.
 Let's explore the event data structure further...